One of the most foundational factors to your website is a reliable hosting company.

 When determining what type of hosting you need there are a number of different configurations you can choose from.

 $ – This is the most economical way to get your website online.
-Your site shares the resources of a web server along with a number of other websites.
+Your site shares the resources of used servers along with a number of other websites.

 - Pro: Inexpensive.
 Easy to get setup & maintain